 They dress classy, not trashy.

 Excuse the blunt language here, but it is important to keep your butt cheeks tucked away and your cleavage within reason.
 Save it for a nice night with your husband at home, not for the whole military community to see.
-PLUS, you never really know who you are going to run into and carrying yourself like a lady goes a long way.
+Don’t stress, pearls and fancy wear is not required.
+Jeans and a t-shirt works just fine.

 They show respect while the National Anthem is playing.